Developer documentation#

-To set up your system for Argilla development, you first of all have to fork our repository and clone the fork to your computer:
+First of all, you have to fork our repository and clone the fork to your computer.
+For more information, you can check our guide.

 git clone https://github.com/[your-github-username]/argilla.git